 The Results Are In: Congratulations to the newly selected Volume 22 Editorial Board!

 After applications, interviews, and tough deliberations, the William and Mary Bill of Rights Journal is proud to announce the new editorial board for Volume 22.

-The Bill of Rights Journal congratulates those student members whose notes have been selected for publication in Volume 21 (in order of publication):
+The Bill of Rights Journal congratulates those student members whose notes have been selected for publication in Volume 22 (alphabetical order by author):